- Purchase the complete Expat Arrivals Boston Guide (PDF)

 Young and trendy areas in Boston

-As home to several universities, many of Boston's suburbs are filled with students.
+As Boston is home to several universities, many of the city's suburbs are filled with students.
 Rental costs in these areas tend to be a little lower and they have a lively feel to them.

 The area is well covered by Boston’s public transport network and is linked to Boston city centre by the commuter rail and some commuter express bus services.

-Allston-Brighton is popular with both students and young professionals due to their proximity to Harvard and Boston universities.
+Allston-Brighton is popular with students and young professionals as it's close to both Harvard and Boston universities.

 City living in Boston